Martindale-Hubbell / AV PREEMINENT / Peer Rated for Highest Level of Professional Excellence 2018 -

 Client's Choice Award 2019 / Mark C. Blair - Badge

-Seattle Divorce FAQ: Answers to the Questions Clients Ask Most
+Seattle Divorce FAQs: Answers to the Questions Clients Ask Most

 Filing for divorce in Washington raises immediate, urgent questions—about your children, your home, your finances, and what the next several months will actually look like.
 The Seattle divorce FAQ below addresses the questions the family law attorneys at Blair & Kim hear most often during initial consultations.
 If you have questions, call (206) 622-6562 to discuss your specific situation with an attorney who handles Washington divorces every day.